Visitors Are Always Welcome!

 - Do you host events other than your meetings, such as social events?

 Absolutely!
-One of the advantages of Dallas Singles Toastmasters is that we are also a social club, and host various social events throughout each month.
+One of the advantages of Dallas Social Toastmasters is that we are also a social club, and host various social events throughout each month.
 You can view our calendar to get an idea of the types of events we host for our members and visitors.

 - I'm terrified of public speaking.
 Does this really help?